scrapy/scrapy/docs/topics/settings.rst

 SCHEDULER
 ---------

-Default: ``'scrapy.core.scheduler.DefaultScheduler'``
+Default: ``'scrapy.core.scheduler.Scheduler'``

 The scheduler to use for crawling.
-Can also be set to a domain-aware that round robin cycles through the domains as it outputs requests to reduce the load on servers and accelerate scraping: ``'scrapy.core.scheduler.DomainScheduler'``.
+Can also be set to a domain-aware scheduler that round-robin cycles through the domains as it outputs requests to reduce the load on servers and accelerate scraping: ``'scrapy.core.scheduler.RoundRobinScheduler'``.

 .. setting:: SCHEDULER_DEBUG